Are you thinking about fostering a dog? Like many things in life, there are pros and cons to taking on a responsibility of this magnitude.

-Fostering can provide a sense of purpose and fill a hole in your life that you may not have known even existed.
+Fostering can provide a sense of purpose and fill a hole in your life that you may not even know existed.
 Research shows that animal companionship can reduce symptoms of depression, calm the mind and promote healthy living.
 In essence, you are saving the dog’s life, but they might also be saving yours

 4. It’s practically free

 Unlike personal pets, the rescue center is typically responsible for all of a foster dog’s needs.
-While you should still check the contract, most arrangements cover food costs, medical care, and vet bills.
+While you should check the contract, most arrangements cover food costs, medical care, and vet bills.
 This means you can enjoy the benefits of pet companionship at a fraction of the usual price of dog ownership.

 Cons of fostering dogs